-I am one of these people who drag a battered backpack all over the world.
+I am one of those people who drags a battered backpack all over the world.

-Yes, there is a Canadian flag on it—why do you even ask?
+Yes, there is a Canadian flag on it.

-I have the travel bug, and I can’t explain why.
-However, I know exactly when it started: in Beijing, China, in 1999.
-Still in high school, I was studying Mandarin and I attended summer school at the Capital Normal University (北京首都师范大学).
-This was not a backpacking trip—I was just a sixteen-year-old teen and I was under instructions to study and please come home at the end of the session.
+I can’t explain why I have the travel bug but I know when I caught it– in Beijing, China, 1999.
+Still in high school, I was studying Mandarin and attending summer school at the Capital Normal University (北京首都师范大学).
+This was not a backpacking trip—I was just a sixteen-year-old teen and I was under strict instructions to study and please come home at the end of the session.

-That summer, I met the world.
-I discovered a new culture, I experienced what being a minority felt like and I hung out with other travelers from all over the world.
+I met the world that summer.
+I discovered a new culture, I briefly experienced what being a minority felt like and I hung out with other travelers from all over the world.
 I also met a guy… yeah, typical, I know.

-At the end of the summer, I left China in tears.
-I wanted to travel the world.
+I left China in tears and promised myself I’d travel again.
 Inconveniently, I had yet to graduate from high school and I had no money.
 My plans would have to wait for another two years.

-In 2001, I passed the French Baccalauréat and applied at the National Institute for Oriental Languages and Civilizations, in Paris, for a major in Chinese language and history.
+In 2001, I passed the French Baccalauréat and applied to the National Institute for Oriental Languages and Civilizations in Paris for a major in Chinese language and history.
 I made a deal with my teachers: since I already spoke Mandarin and I had no intention (nor the financial means) to live in Paris where the university was located, I would study course materials alone and take the finals in June (it worked out just fine, I graduated in 2005).

 Meanwhile, I found an internship in Hong Kong and lived there for a few months before accepting the fact that it was nothing like mainland China and that Cantonese was awfully complicated.

 So I changed my plans.
 I embarked on an epic backpacking trip through Central and South America with Feng, a Chinese-Canadian I had met in Beijing in 1999, another lost soul addicted to traveling.
 He became my boyfriend, then husband.
-Life works out in funny ways—I had always thought I would live in China but I am in Canada with a Chinese husband.
+Life works out in funny ways—I had always thought I would live in China but instead I’m in Canada with a Chinese husband.

 Feng and I kept on traveling the world, whenever we had a chance and enough money saved up—Latin America, South Pacific, Asia…